Lizzie Vann

-Lizzie Vann is a British entrepreneur, campaigner, and philanthropist known for her work in supporting children’s health and organic food, and for leading sustainable redevelopment projects in the United Kingdom and the United States.
+Lizzie Vann (born 1958) is a British entrepreneur, campaigner, and philanthropist known for her work in supporting children’s health and organic food, and for leading sustainable redevelopment projects in the United Kingdom and the United States.

-Early Life
+Early life

+Lizzie Vann was born in Leicester in 1958.
 As a child, Vann suffered from asthma and eczema, leading her to become interested in nutrition and the links between food and health.
 She studied biology and ecology at university, where she helped set up a whole food worker cooperative.
 She worked for eight years as an investment analyst in London before deciding that she wanted to focus on providing babies with food made from organic products and natural ingredients.
 She then began experimenting with recipes in her kitchen and eventually raised enough funds to start her own venture.

 Organix

 Vann founded Organix (originally Baby Organix) in 1992 in Dorset, England, to produce organic food for babies and young children.
 The brand aimed to remove unnecessary additives and provide healthy alternatives to processed baby food.
 By 2008, Organix had achieved annual sales of over £25 million, with profits exceeding £2 million, according to The Telegraph.
 That same year, Vann sold the company to the Swiss-based Hero Group, with the sale reported to yield a multi-million-pound return for its founders.

 A logistics case study by Howard Tenens later documented Organix’s continued expansion, with more than 100 products across global markets.

-Lizzie Vann and her grandson, Noah.

-Vann received an MBE for services to children’s food in recognition of her advocacy for healthier organic baby and toddler nutrition.
+Vann received an MBE for services to the organic food industry, in recognition of her advocacy for healthier organic baby and toddler nutrition.